 - Buying a 5€ premium license improves the SimHub dashboard’s refresh from 10fps to 60fps with supported devices.

-That’s it for getting started with SimHub.
+That’s it for getting started with SimHub and using your phone as a sim racing dashboard.
 There are heaps of third-party dashboards that you can download from RaceDepartment, Reddit, etc.